 - a.
 Seating Manifest.
 The competition venue shall forward the NCAA a complete ticket manifest with a PDF or CAD drawing of the venue's configuration and cooperate fully with any NCAA ticketing partners. - b.
 Broadcast Partner Site Survey.
-The NCAA's broadcast partner, in conjunction with the NCAA and the competition venue, may conduct a site survey approximately nine months in advance of the championship to determine the host set location, camera locations and determine the need for "seat kills." - c.
+The NCAA's broadcast partner, in conjunction with the NCAA and the competition venue, may conduct a site survey approximately nine months in advance of the championship to determine the host set location, camera locations and determine the need for "seat kills". - c.
 Final Manifest.
-Upon completion of the site survey and determination of "kill" seats, the competition venue shall provide the NCAA with a final seating manifest, reflecting all saleable seats, available suites and available hospitality/party suites.
+Upon completion of the site survey and determination of "kill" seats, the competition venue shall provide the NCAA with a final seating manifest, reflecting all saleable seats, available suites and available hospitality/party suites. - d.

-- d.
 General Public Assignments.
 Subject to NCAA approval, the assignment of general public seats is the competition venue box office's responsibility, unless directed otherwise by the NCAA.
 The seat locations shall be designated by the NCAA.
-The competition venue must be in compliance with all applicable city, state or federal laws and regulations including those concerning access and seating for the disabled and assist with inquiries from ticket holders in need of disabled tickets.
+The competition venue must comply with all applicable city, state or federal laws and regulations including those concerning access and seating for the disabled and assist with inquiries from ticket holders in need of disabled tickets.
 Additionally, the box office shall assist with all lost, stolen, or misdirected ticket issues.
 The competition venue shall be responsible for the labor necessary, as well as costs incurred, to process and distribute lost, stolen, or misdirected tickets. - e.
 Participating Institutions' Shipments.
 The NCAA will send the tickets allocated to the participating institutions directly to the respective institutions. - f.
 Sales Reports.
 The competition venue's box office shall be responsible for providing the NCAA with timely and accurate sales reports.
-Reports should be provided on bi-weekly basis, unless directed otherwise by the NCAA.
+Reports should be provided on a regular basis, as directed by the NCAA.
 The competition venue's box office shall cooperate fully with the NCAA's official ticketing vendors and/or ticketing partners in providing the reports. - g.
 Final Ticket Database.
-The competition venue's box office shall send the final ticket database of purchasers to the NCAA at the completion of the event.
-Please provide both customer and purchase information in an excel file, be sure to include at minimum: First/Last Name, Street Address, Email Address, and phone number.
-If easier, please pull an event audit report with corresponding customer and purchase tables, as this would also suffice.
+Each host conference, institution and/or venue must provide ticket purchaser information to the NCAA upon request, as well as, at the conclusion of the competition.
+Collecting purchaser information is essential for marketing efforts and postevent purchaser surveys which allow the NCAA to improve the championships experience.